splunk/splunk-operator/docs/AppFramework.md

 5. Update the ClusterMaster CR specification and append the volume, App Source configuration, and scope.
    * The scope determines where the apps and add-ons are placed into the Splunk Enterprise instance.
 For CR's where the Splunk Enterprise instance will deploy the apps to cluster peers, set the `scope:  cluster`.
 The ClusterMaster and SearchHeadCluster CR's support both cluster and local scopes.
-   * In this example, the cluster manager will run some apps locally, and deploy other apps to the cluster peers.
+   * In this example, the cluster manager will install some apps locally, and deploy other apps to the cluster peers.
 The App Source folder `adminApps` contains Splunk apps that are installed and run on the cluster manager, and will use a local scope.
 The apps in the App Source folders `networkApps` and `clusterBase` will be deployed from the cluster manager to the peers, and will use a cluster scope.

 Example: ClusterMaster.yaml